rocktronica/OneFileCMS/readme.markdown

 ### Where's the WYSIWYG?
 What about syntax highlighting?

-WYSWIWYG editors have been requested, but probably won’t become standard, as they’d probably make it more than one file, sort of defeating the "OneFile" point.
-Plus, if you’re working in PHP or non-HTML code, they're can be more of a hindrance than an asset.
+WYSWIWYG editors have been requested, but probably won't become standard, as they'd probably make it more than one file, sort of defeating the "OneFile" point.
+Plus, if you're working in PHP or non-HTML code, they're can be more of a hindrance than an asset.

 However, just because I don't want to do it, doesn't mean it's impossible.
 Look for the Edit_Page_form() function.
 Its textarea can be modified to work with whatever editor you like.